epsilon-ux/blueprint-ui/README.md

 1. `npm run generate-data` This will create mock data needed for components that consume data.

 ### Running the application
-You will need to run `npm start` concurrently with `npm run watch-blueprint` if you intend on making changes to the Blueprint library.
+You will need to run `npm run dev` concurrently with `npm run watch-blueprint` if you intend on making changes to the Blueprint library.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Making Changes
 1. Create feature branch off of the latest master.